DrEmpiricism/Optimize-Offline/README.md

 ## Calling Optimize-Offline ##

-The easist way to call Optimize-Offline is by using the provided [Start.cmd script](https://github.com/DrEmpiricism/Optimize-Offline/blob/master/Start.cmd).
+The easiest way to call Optimize-Offline is by using the provided [Start.cmd script](https://github.com/DrEmpiricism/Optimize-Offline/blob/master/Start.cmd).
 Right-click the script and 'Open with Notepad,' then edit any variables to accommodate your optimization requirements.
 Once finished, save any changes and right click the Start.cmd script and select 'Run as Administrator' and it will call Optimize-Offline and pass all the variables, parameters and switches to the PowerShell script.
 This allows the end-user to quickly call Optimize-Offline without having to manually input the paths, parameters and switches each time an image is to be optimized.

 The second way is to open an elevated PowerShell console shell and navigate to the root directory of the Optimize-Offline script and then dot source the script, followed by the paths, parameters and switches required for optimization: